The-Known-Galaxy/archives/jedi/plagues_and_diseases/imperial_bioweapons_project_i71a/imperial_bioweapons_project_i71a.md

 # Introduction

 Imperial Bioweapons Project I71A was a bioweapon created by Darth Drear using Force Alchemy, which was a Force ability that allowed Sith to use the force against its will to alter the properties of any sort of object or living being.
 The virus had a zombie-like effect on infected individuals, and also had special effects on certain races.

 # Section 1

 The initial creator of the virus, Darth Drear, intended to create an elixir that would grant him immortality.
 However, his experiments failed, and he died after becoming infected with the virus.
 Over one thousand years following this initial creation, another Sith Lord, Darth Scabrous attempted to recreate the virus for immortality but failed like his predecessor, and his entire academy, once headed by Darth Drear, the Odacer-Faustin Sith academy fell to the virus, which infected all Sith acolytes and masters.

-Eventually, knowledge of this virus became known to Darth Vader, a few millennia after Scabrous’ venture into the virus.
+Eventually, knowledge of this virus became known to Darth Vader, a few millennia after Scabrousâ€™ venture into the virus.
 However, rather than attempting to create something that would grant him immortality, Vader commissioned a team from the Imperial Biological Weapons Division to recreate the virus and use it as a bioweapon.
 This operation was furtive, and the virus was successfully recreated, this time under the codename Blackwing.
 While this virus was being prepared for field use, however, an accident took place amongst the vessel it was being carried on, the Vector, and unleashed the virus once again, causing it to spread among the crew, almost all of whom became infected.
 The infected took control of the Vector and forced another vessel, the Barge, this time carrying prisoners, to board the Vector and become infected.

 # Section 2

 The virus, which was activated by a force-sensitive black orchid, was created through Force Alchemy, as mentioned earlier.
 Because of this, it still possessed some form of consciousness and manipulated the infected to do its bidding.
 As mentioned earlier, individuals affected by the virus became zombie-like.